puppetlabs/puppetlabs-sslcertificate/README.md

 ##### `password`

-The password for the given certifcate
+The password for the given certificate

 ##### `location`

-The location to store intermediate certificates
+The location where the file certificate is.
+Do not end the string with any forward or backslash.

 ##### `thumbprint`

-The thumbprint used to verify the certifcate
+The thumbprint used to verify the certificate

 ##### `store_dir`

-The certifcate store where the certifcate will be installed to
+The certifcate store where the certificate will be installed to

 ##### `root_store`

-The store location for the given certifcation store.
+The store location for the given certification store.
 Either LocalMachine or CurrentUser

+##### `scripts_dir`

+The directory where the scripts to verify and install the certificates will be stored.
+By default is C:\temp

+##### `exportable`
+Flag to set the key as exportable. `true` == exportable; `false` == not exportable.
+By default is set to `true`.

 ## Reference

-### Defintion
+### Definition

 #### Public Definition